fsharp/fslang-design/drafts/FS-1095-requirenamedargumentattribute.md

 Applying the `RequireNamedArgument` attribute to the method definition will enforce call sites to use the named argument syntax.

 This is useful when
+* designing object oriented APIs, with similar feel to Smalltalk or Objective-C where method and argument names form a complete message signature
 * describing the domain, and wanting the developers who is working on it to mindfully notice what they are passing into the method
-* subsequent arguments of same type can be confusing or prone to introducing bugs at call sites or during refactorings
+* using subsequent arguments of same type can be confusing or prone to introducing bugs at call sites or during refactorings

 This impacts some type providers where the order of parameter of a type provided member may switch due to adjustment of the input provided to a type provider.